pcorliss/AbuseJet/README.markdown

 * action - Action to perform on exceeding threshold (ex. block, warn, tarpit-X, status-Y)
 * ttl - Time to live or number of seconds before value resets to 0
 * value - Number that will need to be exceeded before action is returned
-* modifier - Specifies specfic value or regex that will need to be matched.
+* modifier - Specifies specific value or regex that will need to be matched.

 License
 -------